therealcisse/aris/cqrs-core/README.md

 5. # Conclusion

 This example illustrates how the cqrs-core library can be used to implement an ingestion system with PostgreSQL persistence.
-The core concepts of CQRS, including events, commands, checkpointing, and the addition of a Provider for loading entity data, are seamlessly integrated with database-backed storage.
+The core concepts of CQRS, including events, commands, and the addition of a Provider for loading entity data, are seamlessly integrated with database-backed storage.
 The system can easily be extended with more entity types, events, or persistence mechanisms.